Disappearance of Ron Arad: Farkash commission

+Investigation into capture and status

+Shortly after capture

 To gain further insight on his whereabouts, Israeli commandos captured Hezbollah member Abdel Karim Obeid in 1989, and Mustafa Dirani in 1994.
 Both men were taken from their homes.
 The Obeid kidnapping led to the adoption of United Nations Security Council Resolution 638, which condemned all hostage takings by all sides.
 The Israeli government claimed it was holding the men in order to find out information about Arad.
 During his interrogation by IDF officers, Dirani reportedly disclosed that on 4 May 1988, Arad was turned over first to a Hezbollah unit and then to Iranian Revolutionary Guards who were in Lebanon at the time aiding Hezbollah guerrillas, after which he may have been taken to Iran.
 But neither Iran nor any guerrilla group ever offered any useful information about Arad's fate.
 Karim-Obeid and Dirani were released in 2004 as part of a prisoner swap.
 No information on Arad's fate was released after the swap.